heig-vd-dai-course/heig-vd-dai-course/09-define-an-application-protocol/COURSE_MATERIAL.md

 - What is the purpose of the protocol?
 - On which port(s) does the protocol work?
-- On which protocol(s) does the SSH protocol work?
+- On which protocol(s) does the protocol work?
 - Who initiates the connection?
 - What are the available messages/actions?
 - What is the format of the messages/actions?
 - Are there any edge cases or error cases?
 What happens in these cases?

-You can represent your application protocol using a state machine or a sequence diagram.
+You can represent your application protocol using a sequence diagram.

 You can use [PlantUML](https://plantuml.com/), [Draw.io](https://draw.io/) or
 any other tools you want to create your diagrams.